 Living and doing life with your spouse is great, but it can also be like having a mirror reflecting all of your ugliest moments.
 There's a certain degree of give and take required for marriage to last, and we each have our own individual level of tolerance.

 For some, it doesn’t take much in the way of bad behavior to cut and run.
 For others, they routinely handle bad behavior with little apparent impact until it inevitably boils over.
 Either way, there is a point where bad behaviors become a marriage deal breaker.
 Here are 28 marriage deal breakers that could land you in divorce court.

 Whether it’s a refusal to change a diaper, take the trash out, or say “I’m sorry” when one is clearly in the wrong, each spouse has to be able to take responsibility for their actions (or lack thereof).

-As husband and wife, you should both feel safe enough to share your deepest thoughts and emotions with each other in order to truly have your needs met.
+As husband and wife, you should both feel safe enough to share deep thoughts and emotions with each other in order to truly have your needs met.